 Published March 2, 2021

 In 1951, American poet Langston Hughes warned of our fate when our dreams go unfulfilled.
-At Rutgers, one Big Idea proposes how the university can better fulfill the dream of a college education—and what can happen when we do.
+At Rutgers, one signature initiative proposes how the university can better fulfill the dream of a college education—and what can happen when we do.

 When it comes to students, excellence can be found everywhere: every zip code, income bracket, ethnicity, and nationality.
 Finding excellence and cultivating it to flourish drives our communities, cities, state, and nation forward.
 Rutgers takes seriously its responsibility to find and empower excellence, including in places where systems and structures have failed.
 After all, talent has no borders.
 It is limited only by scarcity of resources, opportunities, and imagination.

 For far too long, conventional conceptions of what excellence looks like and the so-called “college experience” have hampered universities’ ability to find and support talented students.
 These conceptions generally fixate on the time students spend on campus, confining our thinking about college to that space.
 But at Rutgers, a multidisciplinary team of visionaries seeks to change the mindset and the tools we use to discern talent, as well as how we think about college to better attract and retain a talented and multifaceted student body.
 “We have a stewardship responsibility to make a difference in the lives of the youngsters and citizens of this state,” says Courtney McAnuff, vice chancellor for enrollment management at Rutgers University–New Brunswick.